 - Short handles make it difficult to use for long durations

 Scrub mops are very useful to have to lay around, especially if you have tile floors because they can remove all of the scuffs, sticky patches, and grit tiles that other mops simple cannot get.
 The Libman is a good purchase but will need to be combined with another more traditional mop.
 Thinking about purchasing this mop?
-Find it here.
+Find it at Amazon.

 Best Steam Mop: Bissell 1940 Powerfresh Steam Mop